-Fees for professional services rendered by D&T for fiscal 2020 and 2019 were as follows:
+Fees for professional services rendered by D&T for fiscal 2021 and 2020 were as follows:

-Fiscal 2020 Fiscal 2019
+Fi scal 2021 Fi scal 2020

-Audit Fees \$4,833,000 \$4,861,000
+Audit Fees \$4 4,817,000 \$4 ,833,000

-Audit-Related Fees \$ 149,000 \$ 110,000
+Audit-Related Fees \$ 447,000 \$ 149,000

 Tax Fees \$ 0 \$ 0

-All Other Fees \$ 0 \$ 0
+All Other Fees \$ 32,000 \$ 0

-The audit services for each of fiscal 2020 and 2019 include professional services for the audit of Cabot's consolidated financial statements included in the Annual Report on Form 10-K (including audit of internal control over financial reporting) and review of financial statements included in Cabot's Quarterly Reports on Form 10-Q, consultations regarding on-going financial accounting matters, and services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements.
+The audit services for each of fiscal 2021 and 2020 include professional services for the audit of Cabot's consolidated financial statements included in the Annual Report on Form 10-K (including audit of internal control over financial reporting) and review of financial statements included in Cabot's Quarterly Reports on Form 10-Q, consultations regarding on-going financial accounting matters, and services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements.
 Statutory audit fees in foreign jurisdictions are billed in local currency.

-The audit-related services for fiscal 2020 consisted primarily of fees for: (i) certain agreed upon procedures performed and related to regulatory compliance matters; (ii) diligence and other strategic activities; and (iii) other attest services.
-During fiscal 2019, audit-related services consisted of fees for: (i) certain agreed upon procedures performed and related to regulatory compliance matters; (ii) comfort letter procedures; and (iii) other attest services.
+The audit-related services for fiscal 2021 consisted primarily of fees associated with audit activities related to the sale of the Purification Solutions business, as well as fees for (i) certain agreed upon procedures performed and related to regulatory compliance matters; (ii) diligence and other strategic activities; and (iii) other attest services.
+During fiscal 2020, audit-related services consisted of fees for: (i) certain agreed upon procedures performed and related to regulatory compliance matters; (ii) diligence and other strategic activities; and (iii) other attest services.
+All Other Fees for fiscal 2021 include fees for certain training materials and technical library subscription fees.